 - For Social Media sharing - Survey Links can be shared on social media and can target your entire follower base with a single post.

 When to Not Use Link Surveys?

 - When Internet connectivity may be patchy - Since a Link Survey is hosted on a web page, you may not want to use it when your recipients have poor internet connectivity.

-- When you have customer details and can send Email Surveys or SMS Surveys - When your survey audiences' contact details, such as email and text number, it's better to send them survey requests separately to get attention in events when they are not able to check other platforms, such as a social media channel.
+- When you have customer details and can send Email Surveys or SMS Surveys - When your survey audiences' contact details, such as email and text number or detailed invoices, it's better to send them survey requests separately to get attention in events when they are not able to check other platforms, such as a social media channel.

 - On Website: Don't get us wrong.
 Websites are a great place to take feedback.
 But better than using Link Surveys, you can Embed the Survey right within the Website, or add a Feedback Button to your Website.
 If you're taking post-transaction feedback, a feedback form popup always works great.
 We suggest you choose these instead of using Link Surveys on your Website.

 - For Post Transaction Surveys: When a customer is dealing with you and has already shared some key information, using a Link Survey may not be the best idea.
 Email Surveys or SMS Surveys may be better suited for post-transaction feedback.